kidaak/BEClonalEvolutionNSAID/README.md

+ Please contact the author, Rumen Kostadinov, for questions regarding source code.

+ rkostadi at jhsph edu

  R package for analyzing copy number changes and loss of heterozygosity from SNP data and for analyzing clonal evolution patterns